Duvet Fillings and Complete Tog Guide

 Duvets come with their own scale of warmth, called the “tog” rating, however thicker doesn’t necessarily mean warmer.
 Natural filling duvets can feel lighter than their synthetic equals, but they are able to trap air better and therefore provide more warmth!

 The tog is simply a measure of thermal insulance, meaning how well the material inside a defined area (duvet) is protecting you against outside thermal factors like heat or cold.
 The scale goes from 1 tog (the coolest) to 15 (the warmest – ideal for double-digit subzero temperatures).
 There are many duvets on the market to suit all sorts of tastes and changing climates, as well as budgets and health conditions.
-Generally, bedding industry experts recommend for summer you would want 1 - 7 tog, whereas between 9 - 10.5 tog or above should keep you warm in the winter, depending on your climate, however, this is merely guidance.
+Generally, bedding industry experts recommend for summer you would want 1 - 7 tog rating, whereas between 9 - 10.5 tog rating or above should keep you warm in the winter, depending on your climate, however, this is merely guidance.

 Choosing A Tog Rating For You